kubevirt/user-guide/machine.md

 ## Resources Requests and Limits

-An optional `Resource` requests can be specified by the users to allow the scheduler to make a better decision in finding the most suitable Node to place the Virtual Machine on.
+An optional resource request can be specified by the users to allow the scheduler to make a better decision in finding the most suitable Node to place the Virtual Machine on.